ZhuoYulang/IF-MMIN/README.md

 You can download the preprocessed feature to run the code.

-+ For Training MMIN on IEMOCAP:
++ For Training IF-MMIN on IEMOCAP:

     First training a model fusion model with all audio, visual and lexical modality as the pretrained encoder.